The knowledge centre for farmers

 Whilst metal-supported greenhouses of 8m by 15m cost about Sh300,000, the wooden ones require Sh135,000 to install.

-Ngari realised in as much as the wooden greenhouses are supposed to last for at least six years, the posts were dangling within a year within a year.
+Ngari realised that as much as the wooden greenhouses are supposed to last for at least six years, the posts were dangling within a year within a year.

 “Three litres of used engine oil are mixed with half a litre of diesel.
 This makes the engine oil to be lighter or less viscous to penetrate the wood.
 The oil gives the wood an unpleasant taste, which discourages the voracious termites,” he said.